Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/docker_slides.md

 - Run application in consistent environment
 - Share environments and applications with containers
 - Plenty of options and feature-rich CLI
-- Important building block for CI/CD pipelines (future lecture)
+- Important building block for CI/CD pipelines (future lectures)

 ---